tuscannyCodes/My-Fruit-Trivia-Game/README.md

 ## Welcome to my Fruits Trivia Game App!
 This was a really fun project to build and I had a lot of fun working on it.
-I wanted to make the UI as simple as possible.
+I wanted to make the UI as simple but effective as possible.

 # Getting Started with Create React App